 The word Bipolar is built up from two parts:

 - Polar meaning 'completely opposite'

-The term Bipolar refers to the way your mood can change between two very different states – mania and depression.
-In the past, people used to refer to Bipolar disorder as manic depression.
+The term Bipolar refers to the way a person’s mood can change between two very different states – mania and depression.
+In the past, people used to refer to Bipolar Disorder as Manic Depression.
 You might still hear people use this older term today.
-But both terms can lead to misunderstanding.
+However, both terms can lead to misunderstanding.
 People can think it means only having mood swings between severe mania and depression.
-But Bipolar disorder is much more complex than this.
+Nevertheless, Bipolar Disorder is much more complex than this.